ag12x-gth/master-vendas-ai/replit.md

 - **UI/UX**: Utilizes ShadCN UI for reusable components, server-side pagination, debounced search, and toast notifications.
 The application is designed as a Progressive Web App (PWA).
 - **Performance Optimizations**: Achieved through caching, dynamic imports, Redis, PostgreSQL indexes, BullMQ, and API Cache Singleflight patterns.
 - **Conversation Optimization**: Optimized loading of conversations and messages with pagination, infinite scroll, and parallel API calls.
-- **Voice AI System**: Integrates Retell.ai for automated calls, with agents managed in a local database (`voice_agents`).
-It supports both inbound and outbound calls, with specific Twilio TwiML configurations for bidirectional audio streaming (Dial to SIP URI method).
+- **Voice AI System**: Integrates Retell.ai for automated calls using Elastic SIP Trunking (Method 1) for bidirectional voice AI.
 - **Authentication**: Production-ready OAuth 2.0 with Google and Facebook via NextAuth.js.
 - **Deployment**: Configured for VM (Persistent) for real-time components and has a `/health` endpoint.